sornon1/slack_braintree_integration/README.md

 ## Usage

-Once you've inscluded this is your app, and configured it with your [Slack webhook enpoint](https://api.slack.com/incoming-webhooks), you'd call simply pass a Braintree transaction object into it when it suits your needs:
+Once you've included this is your app, and configured it with your [Braintree API merchant id](https://articles.braintreepayments.com/control-panel/important-gateway-credentials) and [Slack webhook endpoint](https://api.slack.com/incoming-webhooks), you'd call simply pass a Braintree transaction object into it when it suits your needs:

 `SlackNotificationSevice.new.transaction_notification(braintree_transaction)`